xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 advertised by the IGP protocol.
 This IGP extension eliminates the need to use LDP or RSVP protocol to exchange MPLS labels.

-The Converged SDN Transport design uses ISIS as the IGP protocol.
+The Converged SDN Transport design uses IS-IS as the IGP protocol.

 ### Intra-Domain Forwarding - Fast Re-Route using TI-LFA